-Integrated pest management using a combination of control methods is recommended by Agriculture Victoria as the most effective rabbit management approach.
+Integrated pest management using a combination of control methods is recommended by Agriculture Victoria as the most effective rabbit management approach8.
 Control needs to be done on a tenure-blind basis.
 The methods include baiting, harbour removal where applicable, fumigation and warren ripping.

 Regular and sustained monitoring of rabbit numbers is also a critical component of any effective rabbit management program.
 Animal welfare considerations are addressed in the nationally-adopted code of practice for the humane control of rabbits9.
 As stated in the code, some control techniques for rabbits have the potential to cause animals to suffer.
 To minimise any potential suffering the most humane techniques that will achieve the control program's aims must be used.
-These will be the techniques that are the most effective and efficient and cause the least amount of pain and suffering to the target animal.
-They will reduce the potential to harm non-target animals, people and the environment.
+These will be the techniques that is the most effective, efficient with cause the least amount of pain and suffering to the target animal potential for and to non-target animals, people and the environment.